Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

   title='Fila Brazillia - Subtle Body'
 %}

-The Train—a fast-moving space station up in low planetary orbit, nowadays more of a social spot than the research station it was previously prized for.
-Tara slipped through the airlock into the bar, letting the chaotic clamor wash over her and smother the silence that haunted her mind.
-Anxiety and a strange, persistent loneliness had become her constant companions this week, still on forced leave by the psychiatrist.
+The Train — a fast-moving space station up in low planetary orbit — was these days more of a social spot than the research station it was previously prized for.
+Tara slipped through the airlock into the bar, whose unfamiliar racket promised to drown out the now familiar silence in her head.
+Anxiety and a strange, persistent loneliness had become her constant companions this week, her off-duty ID clung to her belt, still on forced leave by the station psychiatrist.
 She claimed a vodka tonic from the bar, her eyes catching Fell's shape across the sea of strangers.

 "Where have you been?" he asked as she approached.

 "Training engineers, remember?" she returned, sliding into the seat opposite.

 Fell, a skull-coyote vulpkanin, brooded over his drink, the ghost-lights in his sockets casting a muted, steady glow.
-Beside him, a silent kitsune girl with three sweeping tails surveyed the room with tranquil, unreadable eyes.
+Beside him, a silent kitsune girl with three sweeping tails surveyed the room with tranquil eyes.

 "I was never any good at engineering," Fell rumbled, picking up the thread of her comment.
 It wasn't a complaint, but a statement of fact.

-Tara took a long, bracing swallow.
-"It's never about being 'good' at it," she said, voice rough.
-"It's about choosing when everything's burning and every option is the wrong one."
+Tara took a long swallow of her drink.
+"It's not about being 'good' at it," she replied, clearing her throat.
+"It's about making a decision when everything's on fire and you have no good options."

-Fell shook his head, a crooked smile flickering across his muzzle.
-"So it's decisions, not knowledge.
-Got it."
-He nodded toward the half-set chessboard.
-"On that note."
-He started arranging the scattered pieces.
+Fell shook his head, a wry smile touching his muzzle.
+"Decisions, not knowledge.
+Right."
+He gestured to a half-arranged chessboard on the table.
+"Speaking of which."
+He began setting up the remaining pieces.

-"Oh," Tara said flatly.
-"I'm playing, then."
+"Oh," Tara responded, raising an eyebrow.
+"I guess I'm playing."

 Fell blinked, the lights in his sockets flickering once.
 "I mean... do you want to?"